gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 when the upper bit goes from 1 to 0, it can't be done manually writing to TIMA, the timer has to increment itself.

-For example (SYS is the low part of the internal DIV counter):
+For example (SYS here is the lower 8 bits of the system counter):

     Timer overflows: